 There’s one with “simultaneous” lightning strikes (you should by now have sense of how that turns out), and one with the weirdest peace treaty signing protocol you ever saw.

-My favorite is the one with the train that’s too short for the tunnel, yet can be enclosed briefly within the tunnel!
+My favorite is the one with the train that’s too long for the tunnel, yet can be enclosed briefly within the tunnel!

 That’s what I’ll explore next week.
 More time-space diagrams!
 But at the end you’ll understand what’s going on in those situations.